SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 As ever progress marches on whether we want it to or not and with the ever increasing power that AI brings, everyone gets split into one of three groups:

-* Hay, I can replace people with a prompt and just build project X using less resources (completely false, as the total cost of AI far exceeds the cost of humans)
+* Hey, I can replace people with a prompt and just build project X using fewer resources (completely false, as the total cost of AI far exceeds the cost of humans)
-* AI is evil and only scrapes resources form other hard working developers and should be avoided at all costs.
+* AI is evil and only scrapes resources from other hard-working developers and should be avoided at all costs.
-* AI is a tool, if used properly it can accelerate my work.
-So long as I also understand, that while not intentionally evil, it is planning to make my life more difficult later!
+* AI is a tool; if used properly, it can accelerate your work.
+However, it can also introduce complexity and challenges if not managed carefully!

 Want to see what AI can do for your game development, check the latest result of my adventures :D